MakeSchool/institutional-plan/student-affairs/jedi.md

 *Council Updates*
 * New JEDI Program Coordinator for students has joined Make School and the Council!
-* OKRs have been discussed among teams.
+* JEDI Objectives and Key Results (OKRs) for each team have been discussed by the Council as well as each team.
 Process towards finalization is under way.
 Expect further updates in the next release cycle

 *Top priorities going into Term 4*
 * Finalize team-by-team JEDI OKRs